 When we talk about the gender pay gap, many people think this relates to discrepancies in pay between men and women who do the same job, but that is inaccurate.

-However, it doesn't consider role or seniority or look at the difference in pay for men and women who do the same job.
-This makes it problematic.
+However, it doesn't consider role or seniority or the difference in pay for men and women who do the same job.

 Although the gender pay gap is commonly used as the go-to number when discussing gender equality in the workplace, it's not an accurate measure of equal pay.